kumarbhoopathi12/Hotel-Management-System/README.md

-This consists of Html and css code for Hotel Management and this will be the ui for the accountant in the Hotel.
+This consists of Html and css code and including the c++ file also, for Hotel Management and this will be the ui for the accountant in the Hotel.